Leave laws in India: An overview for HR teams looking to draft leave policies

 Here's how Zoho People can help:

-• Configure different leave types
+Configure different leave types

 With Zoho People's leave tracker, HR administrators can quickly configure different leave types, including sick leave, casual leave, earned leave, maternity leave, paternity leave, bereavement leave, and anniversary leave.
 Zoho People comes with a set of predefined leave types, which can be used as such, edited, or even deleted.

-• Define leave policies based on location
+Define leave policies based on location

-Certain leave laws vary from state to state, and if your organization has a global presence, you cannot manage leave processes for different states in different systems.
+Certain leave rules vary from state to state, and if your organization has a global presence, you cannot manage leave processes for different states in different systems.
 To simplify this entire process, Zoho People's leave tracker helps you define and follow different leave policies depending on the region.
 When creating a new leave type, all that you have to do is select the locations it applies to.

-• Manage unused leaves more effectively
+Manage unused leaves more effectively

 A few laws in India allow organizations to let their employees carry over their leftover leaves to the next calendar year.
 Some organizations set a limit on how many earned leaves employees can accumulate, and others offer leave encashment during the end of the calendar year.
 Any of these approaches can be easily achieved with Zoho People's leave tracker.

-You can either simply let employees carry forward their leaves to the next calendar year, or set an expiry date for the leaves so that they cannot be used beyond the set date.
+You can either let employees carry forward their leaves to the next calendar year, or set an expiry date for the leaves so that they cannot be used beyond the set date.
 With another option, you can set a cap on how many leaves employees can carry forward into the next year.
 Further, the encashment feature helps you provide compensation for the unused leaves.

-• Set up holiday calendars
+Set up holiday calendars

 Holiday calendars are essential, as they aid employees in planning their responsibilities and time off.
 In Zoho People, you can add holidays in just a few steps by specifying the name of the holiday, its date, and which employees are entitled to take that day off.
 Certain holidays can be made restricted too.
 Additionally, you can send reminders a few days before the holiday to keep employees informed.
 Once you fill in the calendar, employees will be able to view the list of all the holidays that apply to them.

-Learn more about Zoho People's leave management system!
+Learn more about Zoho People's leave management system.

 Adhering to leave laws